Canadian women take 1st Olympic showdown against US 2-1

 Genevieve Lacasse made 44 saves, including stopping Hilary Knight at the post inside the final 90 seconds.
-Brianne Decker hit two posts, the second time coming in the final seconds, before the two rivals ended up in a scrum.
+Brianne Decker hit two posts, the second in the final seconds, before the two rivals ended up in a scrum.
 Officials reviewed the final play and ruled no goal.
-The Canadians also had two goals disallowed.
+The Canadians also had two goals disallowed earlier in a game that showed just how far these two teams are above the rest of the field – and how much they want to beat each other.

+”It’s a rivalry,” U.S. coach Robb Stauber said of the physical play. ”What else would anybody expect?”

 Canada coach Laura Schuler was happy with the win, especially Lacasse’s performance.